vordimous/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 ### Subscribe via AWS Marketplace

-The Aklivity Private MSK Proxy is [available](https://aws.amazon.com/marketplace/pp/B09BY55VLH) through the AWS Marketplace.
-You can skip this step if you have already subscribed to Aklivity Private MSK Proxy via AWS Marketplace.
+The Zilla Plus (Private MSK Proxy) is [available](https://aws.amazon.com/marketplace/pp/prodview-asox2tvjdn5ek) through the AWS Marketplace.
+You can skip this step if you have already subscribed to Zilla Plus (Private MSK Proxy) via AWS Marketplace.

-To get started, visit the Proxy's Marketplace [Product Page](https://aws.amazon.com/marketplace/pp/B09BY55VLH) and `Subscribe` to the offering.
+To get started, visit the Proxy's Marketplace [Product Page](https://aws.amazon.com/marketplace/pp/prodview-asox2tvjdn5ek) and `Subscribe` to the offering.

 ::: info
-You should now see `Aklivity Private MSK Proxy` listed in your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace).
+You should now see `Zilla Plus (Private MSK Proxy)` listed in your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace).
 :::

 ## Create the VPC Endpoint Service

-Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Aklivity Private MSK Proxy` to show the details page.
+Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Private MSK Proxy)` to show the details page.
 Then select `Launch CloudFormation stack` from the `Actions` menu in the `Agreement` section.

 Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`, and then click `Continue to Launch`.
 Choose the action `Launch CloudFormation`, then click `Launch` to complete the `Create stack` wizard with the following details: